Thousands being moved from China's Three Gorges - again

 Landslides in Huangtupo had been exacerbated by changes in water levels in the reservoir, said Fan Xiao, a geologist for a government-linked institute in southwestern Sichuan province, who studied conditions there in 2006.

-Dam officials lower water levels by as much as 30 meters during the summer in anticipation of floods, and raise them in winter.
+Dam officials lower water levels by as much as 30 metres during the summer in anticipation of floods, and raise them in winter.
 The change softens the slopes along its banks, Fan said.

 "It's like a person who's standing in place, if you push and pull him, he'll definitely not be as stable as before," he said.